nodejs/node/doc/guides/writing_tests.md

 ### Timers

-The use of timers is discouraged, unless timers are being tested.
+The use of timers is discouraged unless timers are being tested.
 There are multiple reasons for this.
 Mainly, they are a source of flakiness.
 For a thorough explanation go [here](https://github.com/nodejs/testing/issues/27).